Cthulhu for President

-Cthulhu for President is a political parody of the United States presidential election, in which Cthulhu, the fictional cosmic horror, runs for President of the United States.
+Cthulhu for President is a political parody of the United States presidential election, in which Cthulhu, the fictional cosmic horror entity, runs for President of the United States.
 Parody campaigns with accompanying political advertising materials were run for each of the US presidential elections since 1996, usually with the motto "Cthulhu for President: Why settle for the lesser evil?"
 Similar parody campaigns have been run for presidencies of other countries.

 Cthulhu

 Cthulhu is a fictional cosmic entity created by writer H. P. Lovecraft and described as an enormous clawed and winged anthropoid shape, with a head like an octopus, which is worshipped by maniacal cultists across the world.
 The creature was first introduced in the 1928 short story "The Call of Cthulhu", but has since been featured in numerous popular culture references.

 Chaosium

 The American games company Chaosium publishes multiple games about Lovecraft's work, starting with the Call of Cthulhu horror role-playing game in 1981.
 In 1996, Chaosium published a "Cthulhu for President" political campaign kit, including a campaign button, posters, yard and window signs, speeches, and a vision booklet, "Contract on America" (parodying the 1994 Contract with America).
 This won the 1996 Origins Award for Best Game Accessory.

 In 2004, Chaosium, in cooperation with Chris O'Neill and Daniel Landis of 9th Level Games, a humorous role-playing game publisher, made a complete "Cthulhu for President" beer and pretzels role-playing game.
 In it, the players portray Elder Party campaign staffers serving the Great Old Ones in an occult political struggle.
 The 2016 edition parodies the 2016 United States presidential election between Hillary Clinton and Donald Trump.